How to Grow and Care for Mint Herb Plants

 Insect and disease problems are uncommon.
 Mint has natural repellents for insects and is sometimes used in organic sprays.

-Ants do not like Mints – try growing them around your crops, or using mints in a spray.
+Ants do not like Mints – As a result, they are good companion plants.
+Grow them around your other crops.
+Or, use mint oil in a spray.